 I am an engaging speaker with a big heart and a humorous insight on life, inspiring audiences both LGBTQ & straight across the U.S.A. on the importance of inclusion, community and discovering your legacy.
 I have brought my program to colleges, universities, corporations, events and community groups about the importance of equality and civil rights for all.

-I have spoken to audiences on such topics as equal rights, hate crimes, bullying, mentorship, inclusion, peace, and acceptance.
+I have spoken to audiences on such topics as equal rights, hate crimes, bullying, mentorship, inclusion, peace, pronouns, and acceptance.
 I deliver a powerful and passionate perspective on what it feels like to be LGBTQ in this world we live in.
 As an important voice of the LGBTQ community, my lecture is inclusive for all audiences.
 I will have your audience laughing, while tugging at their heartstrings, sharing stories from my childhood, parents, college, celebrity friends, and traveling around the country.
 All of my audiences have commented that they don't feel talked to in my lecture, but engaged and motivated.

 My unique storytelling, sensitivity and passion shine through on how to have a positive influence in your community, embracing equality and how one person can create a change in their life and the lives of others.
 My audience will be informed why it is important to be a role model and a mentor in our communities.
 My message offers hope, compassion, and understanding.
 I will leave you motivated to change your life and be the voice of change in your own community.